TeamLapen/Werewolves/docs/wiki/werewolf/lord.md

 As Werewolf Lord you can found a tribe for which you can enlist Werewolves as minions.

 # Becoming Lord
-The Werewolf Representative will offer the task "Are you worthy?" to become a lord.
+After getting to level 14, the Werewolf Representative will offer the task "Are you worthy?" to become a lord.
 To complete this task you need to
 - Kill 10 Hunter
 - Kill 10 Vampire
 - Have 2 Werewolf Tooth